German firms tested 4-day workweek — here's the outcome – DW – 11/05/2024

 4-day workweek bottom line

 Of those 41 companies that have participated in the trial, more than 70% said they were planning to continue with the project.
-Some said they would extend the trial phase, while others are looking to implement reduced hours directly.
+Some said they would extend the trial phase, while others are considering implementing reduced hours directly.

 Study director Backmann stressed, however, that the study was not about advocating for a blanket rollout of the 4-day workweek across all sectors, but rather exploring "an innovative work-time model and its effects."